 Greg Palast, investigative journalist.
 His latest book is Armed Madhouse: From Baghdad to New Orleans—Sordid Secrets & Strange Tales of a White House Gone Wild.

-On a single day, December 7, Attorney General Alberto Gonzales demanded the resignations of 8 United States Attorneys.
-What was really the purpose of the firings–and who was behind it?
+On a single day, December 7, Attorney General Alberto Gonzales demanded the resignations of eight United States attorneys.
+What was really the purpose of the firings?
+And who was behind it?
 Investigative journalist Greg Palast reports. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: We return to the latest now in the US attorney firing scandal.
-Nearly half of the US attorneys slated for removal by the Bush administration last year were targeted for not doing enough to prosecute voter fraud.
-According to the Washington Post, of the twelve US attorneys known to have been dismissed or considered for removal last year, five were identified by presidential advisor Karl Rove or other administration officials as working in districts that were trouble spots for voter fraud: Kansas City, Milwaukee, New Mexico, Nevada and Washington state.
+AMY GOODMAN: We return to the latest now in the U.S. attorney firing scandal.
+Nearly half of the U.S. attorneys slated for removal by the Bush administration last year were targeted for not doing enough to prosecute voter fraud.
+According to The Washington Post, of the 12 U.S. attorneys known to have been dismissed or considered for removal last year, five were identified by presidential adviser Karl Rove or other administration officials as working in districts that were trouble spots for voter fraud: Kansas City, Milwaukee, New Mexico, Nevada and Washington state.
 Four of the five prosecutors in those districts were fired.